 Further, Ashraf has significant experience in bank acquisitions including advising Piraeus Bank S.A. on its acquisition of Egyptian Commercial Bank S.A.E., Union National Bank on its acquisition of Alexandria Commercial and Maritime Bank S.A.E., and HSBC on its bidding for the acquisition of Egyptian American Bank S.A.E., in addition to handling the merger of Credit Lyonnais into Credit Agricole forming Calyon Egypt (currently Credit Agricole-Egypt S.A.E.).

-Ashraf also has extensive experience in multijurisdictional and complex M&A transactions, and is always called upon by leading financial intuitions for structuring and implementing the most challenging and innovative deals including the USD 1.41 billion acquisition of Egyptian Fertilizers Company by Abraaj Capital and most recently, the merger between Wind Telecom SpA and VimplCom Ltd. creating the world’s sixth-largest mobile operator, worth around USD 23 billion and with 174 million mobile subscribers.
+Moire generally, besides advising his client on the day to day corporate work, Ashraf also has extensive experience in multijurisdictional and complex M&A transactions, and is always called upon by leading intuitions for structuring and implementing the most challenging and innovative deals including the USD 1.41 billion acquisition of Egyptian Fertilizers Company by Abraaj Capital and most recently, the merger between Wind Telecom SpA and VimplCom Ltd. creating the world’s sixth-largest mobile operator, worth around USD 23 billion and with 174 million mobile subscribers.
 The deal is valued at approximately USD 6.5 billion and involved share swap, demerger and carve-out of certain assets, corporate restructuring, and refinancing of existing debt amounting to USD 2.7 billion.

 Ashraf has an in-depth knowledge across a wide range of industries including telecommunication, banking and financial services, oil and gas, automotive, agriculture, real estate, petrochemicals, pharmaceuticals, technology and IT, energy, cement, hotel management and E-commerce.